Christian Ramirez (soccer, born 1991): Aberdeen

 On June 28, 2021, Ramirez signed with Scottish Premiership side Aberdeen.
 Ramirez made his Aberdeen debut on July 22 in the new Europa Conference League where he scored in the 5–1 victory over BK Häcken of Sweden.

 Columbus Crew

 On January 19, 2023, Ramirez joined Major League Soccer club Columbus Crew on a two-year deal with an option for a third year.
 Ramirez scored one of the more memorable goals in Crew history when he found the back of the net in the 115th minute of the 2023 Eastern Conference Finals against Hell is Real derby opponent FC Cincinnati, ultimately sending Columbus to the MLS Cup.

 LA Galaxy

 On February 12, 2025, Ramirez was traded to the LA Galaxy in exchange for $250,000 in 2025 General Allocation Money and $250,000 in conditional 2026 General Allocation Money.
+On February 21, 2026, the opening day of the 2026 MLS season, LA Galaxy announced that they had waived Ramirez and bought out his contract.

+Austin FC

+On February 27, 2026, Ramírez was acquired by Austin FC after clearing waivers.
+On March 1, 2026, Ramírez made his debut as a substitute against DC United, scoring the only goal of the game.
+Ramírez scored his first away goal for the Verde and Black in a 3-3 draw against Toronto FC, once again as a substitute.
+Ramírez got his first goal contributions as a starter against St. Louis City FC, scoring and assisting in a 2-0 home victory.

 International career

 On January 8, 2018, Ramirez received a call-up for the United States men's national soccer team for a friendly against Bosnia and Herzegovina.
 He made his first appearance as a substitute against Panama on January 27, 2019, along with scoring his first goal for the senior team.